nshiab/simple-data-analysis/README.md

         // We start a SimpleWebDB instance.
         const sdb = new SimpleWebDB()

-        // We create a new table
+        // We create a new table.
         const provinces = sdb.newTable("provinces")
         // We fetch the provinces' boundaries.
 It's a geoJSON. await provinces.fetchGeoData(